EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 SCHEDULE:

-This PD&E Study started in May 2021 and is expected to be completed by mid-2023.
-After the completion of the PD&E phase, the preferred alternative will move to the final design phase, which at this time is scheduled to be completed by late 2025.
-Construction is estimated to take approximately 36 months.
+This PD&E Study started in May 2021 and is expected to be completed by September 2025.
+After the completion of the PD&E phase, the preferred alternative will move to the final design phase, which at this time is scheduled to be completed by 2030.
+Construction is estimated to take approximately 5 years.

 FUNDING:

 State and federal funding has been allocated by the FDOT for future phases of the project, including final Design.
-Preliminary construction costs will be developed during the PD&E phase.
+Preliminary construction costs have been developed during the PD&E phase.

 PUBLIC INFORMATION: